 Washington is home to many healthcare professionals.

-- Home Care Aids – Subcontractors, sole proprietors and independent contractors may require insurance to protect their patients and themselves.
+- Home Care Aides – Subcontractors, sole proprietors and independent contractors may require insurance to protect their patients and themselves.

-BizInsure offers General Liability coverage for Washington home health agencies.
+BizInsure offers liability insurance coverage for Washington home health professionals and caregivers.
 Start a quote to compare policies in minutes!

 How much does Washington home healthcare insurance cost?